huggingface/blog/inference-endpoints-llm.md

 pip install -U huggingface_hub
 ```

-We can create a `InferenceClient` providing our endpoint URL and credential alongside the hyperparameter we want to use
+We can create a `InferenceClient` providing our endpoint URL and credential alongside the hyperparameters we want to use

 ```python
 from huggingface_hub import InferenceClient